« Previous Page

 schools to provide appropriate educational services for all children with disabilities

 between ages 3 and 21.
-EAHCA has been strengthened and expanded over the years and is now called the Individual with Disabilities Education Improvement Act (IDEA).
+EAHCA has been strengthened and expanded over the years.
+It is now called the Individual with Disabilities Education Improvement Act (IDEA).
 Funds are granted

-to individual states with special education programs that comply with federal
+to states with special education programs that comply with federal

 guidelines.
 These guidelines outline only the minimum standards that states